 There is an appraisal system, but it needs an overhaul.

 Relationship: The trainer will need to involve the students in a discussion to find out where the perceived problems are and how best to improve the situation.

 Attitude: The students also have valuable input and will have a role in influencing the solution

 Situation: There may or may not be an appraisal system in place, but we need to come up with something new and original.

 Relationship: In this case, the trainer may need to step further back and become more of a facilitator, allowing the students in the room the freedom to explore and be creative.
 The trainer may guide, steer or add the occasional suggestion to keep the session on track, but will essentially be drawing out the solution from the participants.

 Attitude: Everyone’s ideas are worth sharing – however whacky!

 The key to choosing the right approach will be partly based on the nature of the training content as well as the student’s level of experience of the subject.
 Still, another important consideration is the style of relationship the trainer wishes to promote with the student.

 Implementing implies a traditional teacher-pupil relationship: ‘Do what I say!’

 It works perfectly well for simple instruction.

 It is what most of us have grown up within school.

 If the student is happy to accept that relationship, it can be a very efficient way of learning, but this will only be successful if the student respects the trainer’s knowledge and experience and is willing to follow instructions.

-Improving implies a degree of interactivity where input form the student is valued:
+Improving implies a degree of interactivity where input from the student is valued:

 ‘Let me share my experience.
 How can we do it better?’

 (After all, if the student has been busily implementing these ideas over the previous months or years, they should have some personal perspective on how they could be improved).